-Homeschooling with Autism
+Homeschooling Your Child with Autism Spectrum Disorder: The Basics

 Is Home School Right for Your Child with Asperger’s?

-Frustrated, upset and wanting better for their child, many parents of kids with Asperger’s do their own research about their child’s unique needs and decide to home school.
-But is home school the best answer?
+Frustrated, upset and wanting better for their child, many parents of kids with Asperger’s do their own research about their child’s unique needs and decide to homeschool.
+But is homeschool the best answer?
 By Meghan Vivo, Your Little Professor.

 7 Tips for Beginning to Homeschool a Child With an Autism Spectrum Disorder